SafeNetIoT/destinationIoTPlatforms/README.md

-# Destination Analysis of IoT Traffic
+# Destination Analysis of IoT Traffic -- edited to specifically extract IoT platforms

 Examines where IoT devices send their data, by mapping cloud endpoints, identifying server ownership, and classifying traffic as first-party, support, or third-party across regions and timelines.